 As most could have probably predicted it was Ott Tanak who won the event beating Mikkelsen by over a minute.
-Worryingly Evans had injured himself on one of the larger Estonian jumps; which following Doctors orders was to put him out of Finland.
-In stepped fellow Brit Gus Greensmith for his second outing of the year in the top spec WRC Fiesta.
+Worryingly Evans had injured himself on one of the larger Estonian jumps; which following Doctors orders were to put him out of Finland.
+In stepped fellow Brit Gus Greensmith for his second outing of the year in the top-spec WRC Fiesta.

-Hyundai reject Haydon Paddon was due to make is return to the WRC in Finland for a one off drive in an M-Sport run Fiesta.
-However during pre event testing he crashed causing substantial damage which was un-repairable.
-Rumor has it that he will get another chance to drive in the WRC this year, fingers are crossed for him that this is fruitful.
+Hyundai reject Haydon Paddon was due to make his return to the WRC in Finland for a one-off drive in an M-Sport run Fiesta.
+However, during pre-event testing, he crashed causing substantial damage which was un-repairable.
+Rumour has it that he will get another chance to drive in the WRC this year, fingers are crossed for him that this is fruitful.

 The event kicked off Thursday morning where on Shakedown, Toyotas Ott Tanak posted the fastest time in his Yaris ahead of Championship rival Thierry Neuville.
-Noticeably Irishman Craig Breen, whom was out to impress, raised a few eye browse from the off by posting the third fastest time.
+Noticeably Irishman Craig Breen, who was out to impress, raised a few eyebrows from the off by posting the third-fastest time.

 Later that evening a super special stage in central Jyväskylä opened up the rally competitively where the mass of Finnish rally fans were joined by fans from across the world to watch Thierry Neuville peddle the Hyundai i20 around the short 2.3km stage to lead the event heading into Friday, the first full day’s action.